-- Rental Income Details: depends on expected vacancy rate, type of rental period whether it’s short-term or long-term and monthly/yearly expenses.
+- Rental Income Details: depends on the expected vacancy rate, type of rental period whether it’s short-term or long-term, and monthly/yearly expenses.
 (E.g. property management costs, utilities, maintenance, service charges, insurance costs, and taxes)

-- Net Operating Income, NOI: is simply calculated by subtracitng: gross income – operating expenses of the property.
+- Net Operating Income, NOI: is simply calculated by subtracting: gross income – operating expenses of the property.

-- Capitalizaton Rate: also known as the cap rate, helps you gain a clear insight to compare different investment opportunites.
+- Capitalization Rate: also known as the cap rate, helps you gain a clear insight to compare different investment opportunities.
 It is essentially the rate of return.
 You can calculate it by dividing your NOI by the price of the property.

 - Annual Cash Flow: this is basically how much you will potentially profit or lose from a property after covering expenses.

 I’ve included rental details since you would ideally be looking for a residential property that would generate a second income for you.
 So, learning about all this information can easily help you decide whether this property is a good investment – depending on your long-term goals.
 Remember that there is no right or wrong answer when it comes to real estate ROI calculations.

 Different people opt for different levels of risk.
 A property may seem to exhibit great rental income potential but might have hidden fees or extra charges you were oblivious to.
 Sometimes the property’s value increases faster than the rate of rent in a certain area, meaning this would generate lower rental income for you.
 So, it all comes to what you are aiming for.
 Are you looking for a property that substantially appreciates in value later on or are you looking to generate an immediate rental income?

 Tips for achieving high ROI